LILINOpenGitHub/Python-CSharp--Code-of-RTSP-MJPG-Video-with-AI-Bounding-Box-Display-for-LILIN-YOLO-Camera-/README.md

 # Python & CSharp Code of RTSP/MJPG Video with AI Bounding Box Display for LILIN YOLO Camera

-LILIN 7 series cameras are using Ambarella CV series, CV22/CV25 VPU and running YOLO for AI recognition.
+LILIN 7 series, 6 series, and V series are running YOLO for AI recognition.
 The purpose of the Python & CSharp code is to use OpenCV, CV2 library, for showing RTSP/MJPG video from LILIN IP camera via RTSP port.
 It also connects to LILIN AI port at 8592 for AI bounding boxes and license plate recognition.
 <BR>
 ## What is Self-trained AI YOLO Camera
 For more information, visit [here](https://ai.meritlilin.com.tw/) for Self-trained AI YOLO Camera.